jetaggart/stream-encrypted-chat/README.md

 it.
 Once that's done we can pass that along with the rest of the props to the built in Stream component.

-The receiver will see a screen like this:

---- INSERT SCREENSHOT---

 # Where to go from here
 This tutorial is intended to get you up and running as fast as possible.
 Because